What is futsal? A beginner's guide

 Murcia FS (ESP): Inter's longest-standing domestic challengers in Spain (their five titles are topped only by Inter's 14) and hosts of the first UEFA Futsal Cup four-team event in 2007, finishing runners-up the following year.

-Kairat Almaty (KAZ): The only non-Spanish two-time UEFA champions; they have participated in the four-team finals a record eight times since the format was introduced in 2006/07.
+Kairat Almaty (KAZ): The only non-Spanish two-time UEFA champions; they have participated in the finals a record nine times since the format was introduced in 2006/07.

 Dina Moskva (RUS): Nothing to do with Dynamo but spearheaded by that club's future president Konstantin Eremenko, Dina dominated Russian futsal in the 1990s and had much success in the unofficial competitions that preceded the launch of the UEFA Futsal Cup in 2001/02.
 Reached the UEFA final four in 2014/15.

-Benfica & Sporting CP (POR): These Lisbon neighbours have a rivalry at least as intense as their football club-mates, having between them won every Portuguese championshop since 2003.
-Both have one UEFA title to their name, Benfica in 2010 and Sporting in 2019, their fourth final appearance and record-equalling third in a row.
+Benfica & Sporting CP (POR): These Lisbon neighbours have a rivalry at least as intense as their football club-mates, having between them won every Portuguese championship since 2003.
+Both have one UEFA title to their name, Benfica in 2010 and Sporting in 2019 and 2021, two of four finals they reached in five years.

 Playing legends